 © Smurfit KappaThe FSC Standard for Multi-site Chain of Custody Certification was developed for larger companies that have a number of sites which share the same functions, methods or procedures.

 The administrative requirements, plus communication with the certification body, are carried out by a designated central part of the organisation.
 The central office is responsible for controlling the chain of custody systems and audits all sites annually, and the certification body audits a sample dependent on the number of sites within the certificate.

 Sites may be identical in function (such as branches of a builders’ merchant) or there may be sets of sites (for example, factories and sales offices).
-If a new site is added or removed the Certification Body just has to be notified, but to add a new set of sites involves a further audit by the Certification Body.
+If a new site is added or removed the certification body must be notified.
+Adding a new set of sites involves a further audit by the certification body.

 For more details, please see the FSC Standard for Chain of Custody Certification of Multiple Sites below: